Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

 The following example uses a local volume to store your CSP credentials.
 You can create a separate YAML file containing CSP environment variables, and run the Docker Compose file.
 For other options, see [AI Unlimited GitHub: Install AI Unlimited Using Docker Compose](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/README.md).
 :::

-***MEM to MEM: Reminder to come back to this note.
-I need to gain some knowledge.
-What is the relationship between the first and second sentences?***
+***MEM: Do "CSP credentials" = "CSP environment variables"?
+Does the "YAML file" = "the Docker Compose file"?
+Adding "Instead," at the beginning of the second sentence might help, if that's accurate.
+If we changed "and run the Docker Compose file" to "and run it using Docker Compose" would the sentence still be correct?***

-***MEM: In the note, should the link text be "Deploy with Docker Compose" followed by "in the AI Unlimited GitHub repository"? so they know they ended up in the right place?
-Or, the link text could be "this README" followed by "in the AI Unlimited GitHub repository."***
+***MEM: Should the link text be "Deploy with Docker Compose" followed by "in the AI Unlimited GitHub repository"? so they know they ended up in the right place?
+Or, the link text could be "this README" followed by "in the AI Unlimited GitHub repository."
+We'll have to make sure they don't confuse that repo with their own.***

-***MEM: Not sure I'm loving sending them to the repo.
-Do you know if the content in the readme is likely to change or grow--a syncing challenge?
-Maybe the other options could be expandable text?***
+***MEM: Not sure I'm loving sending them to the repo for this.
+Maybe the "other options" could be in expandable text?***

 ***MEM: Do they copy the code on a tab and put that in the workspaces.yml file?
 Should we make that more explicit?
 Something like: "2.
-Create a workspaces.yml file containing the appropriate code for your CSP."
+Create a workspaces.yml file containing the code for your CSP."
 That way, there's a lead-in to the tabs.***

 ***MEM: In the AWS and Azure code, do users need to change anything?
 The platform?
 Or "etc" in the directory path?
-If so, it's ok to use the INFO admonition--until we figure out our standard.***
+So then step 2 would be "Create a workspaces.yml file containing the code for your CSP, modifying the platform and WORKSPACES_HOME directories as needed."
+(Anything else to modify?)
+Maybe there's a convention for this sort of thing we can find and follow.***

    <Tabs>